 • unusual discharge.

-This is how acute thrush arises.
+This is how acute thrush occurs.

-Why is the fungus activated
+Why does the fungus become active?

 • chronic infectious diseases;